romaricpascal/stylelint-plugin-prefer-utility/rules/prefer-utility/README.md

 The number of declarations above which you prefer *not* using a utility class.
 Possible values:

- - [TBD] any positive integer value
+ - any positive integer value
  - `true` (equivalent to `1`)

 ## Secondary options